 If you could vaccinate your child to prevent cancer, you would, right?
 That’s exactly what the human papillomavirus (HPV) vaccine offers.
-I spoke to Independence Medical Director and board-certified pediatrician Dr. Anna Baldino about this lifesaving vaccine with the power to prevent nearly 40,000 cancers a year in the U.S.
+I spoke to Independence Medical Director and board-certified pediatrician Dr. Anna Baldino about the lifesaving HPV vaccine, which has the power to prevent nearly 40,000 cancers a year in the U.S.

 IBX: Why get the HPV vaccine for your child?